Creating Tomorrow: Planned Giving

 Every day, we're sure you read about, hear about, and feel the strain of a down economy.
 Just getting through this time is probably foremost in your mind, without even a second thought of charitable giving.

-Nonprofits, including Memorial Hospital of South Bend and Memorial Children's Hospital, are feeling the same strain.
+Nonprofits, including Beacon Health System and Memorial Children's Hospital, are feeling the same strain.
 Tools do exist to create a win-win for someone who is philanthropically minded and the nonprofits she wants to support.
 Many of these tools come under the umbrella of Planned Giving.

-Perfect for these times, we believe we have some options that can help you, while at the same time helping the doctors, nurses, patients and families at Memorial Hospital and Memorial Children's Hospital.
+Perfect for these times, we believe we have some options that can help you, while at the same time helping the doctors, nurses, patients and families at Beacon Health System and Memorial Children's Hospital.

 We want you to know about the financial tools you can use to plan your gift to us so that it can return benefits to you: